MPDL/MAUS/README.md

 Further information can be found [here](https://doi.org/10.17617/2.3637440) - these are materials for our workshop at [deRSE25](https://events.hifis.net/event/1741/).
 They include screencasts showing the SMP and its export to GitHub.

-## Current topics

-* Survey of the SMP-DE-Community about the usage of SMPs: [Link](https://limesurvey.urz.uni-heidelberg.de/index.php/525728)

 ## Repositories

 * The code for our SMP-specific plugins can be found in this repository: [rdmo-plugins-maus](https://github.com/MPDL/rdmo-plugins-maus)